Prince Charles Website Drops Clues He Will Insist Camilla Parker Bowles Be Named Queen, Despite Public Outrage

 Once Charles becomes King, he will also take on the mantle as the head of the Church of England, which generally frowns upon adultery.
 In light of the affair — and the couple’s general unpopularity — many people believe that calling Camilla Queen would be inappropriate.

 Then again, Charles’ decision to remove the statement from his website has sparked renewed concerns about his intentions.
-We don’t know why Charles would remove such a declaration, but it looks like he might be thinking about changing his mind.
+It’s unknown why Charles would remove such a declaration, but it looks like he might be thinking about changing his mind.

 “It is odd that they would have taken it down if there was any possibility that she was not ever going to be called anything other than Princess Consort,” royal expert Penny Junor explained.
 “My feeling is that he has always wanted her to be Queen.”